 Once it was dominated by the Kharik palm, the dry date palm.
 It is still cultivated commercially.

 It is green everywhere after the recent rains but one can see it is temporary.
 The dryness of the desert will return shortly.
 We arrive at Mundra and decide to skip the port area.
-Ports and industrial units are not our agenda unless we get an easy access.
+Ports and industrial units are not on our agenda unless we get an easy access.

 We move on through the old town towards the next place.
-The Bhandreshwar is an ancient Jain centre and an important Jain pilgrimage centre.
+The Bhandreshwar is an ancient Jain centre and an important Jain pilgrimage place.
 We have our lunch here.
 Rs.
 50/- for Jains and Rs.
 60/- for Hindus.
 The eating places are different within the same hall.